Hi, did you read the manga?

 The four year time skip in the story changed quite a few things.
 Most notably, a shift in Eren’s behaviour.
 Over the span of a few chapters, it becomes obvious that there is a wall between him and the others.

-As the story progresses it gets obvious that at the climax Eren would be standing without the support of his comrades.
+As the story progresses it gets obvious that at the climax Eren would be standing alone without the support of his comrades.

 It really does tug at your heartstrings when you look back at the previous arcs that solidified their love and dedication for not only their shared goal but for each other.

 Unfortunately for Armin, there was no room to talk and make things better at the end and the only way forward was for Mikasa to take the decisive step.
 However, the story was progressing in a way that this was bound to happen.
 Let’s take a better look at things in perspective to understand why Mikasa killing Eren shouldn’t be hard to digest.

 Firstly, Eren managed to go rogue when the Survey Corps landed in Liberio.
 He walked out of the convention the group was attending once the meeting’s stance proved futile.

 The others did not see him again for at least the next two months.
 During this time, he infiltrated the military and ends up meeting Zeke upon Yelena’s encouragement.